NicoHood/SecureLoader/old.md

    An attacker could abuse this to make the firmware itself not trusted anymore.
    This could be done by getting physical access to the device when carrying it with you or even while shipping it to you.

-   Therefor it is important that the bootloader integrity itself needs to be considered secure.
-   There should be no way to modify the bootloader by anyone.

-   **The initial bootloader integrity after manufacturing and the device is not faked is assumed here.**

   #### Manipulating the bootloader from firmware
    With some methods it could be possible to [modify a bootloader from the firmware](http://oneweekwonder.blogspot.de/2014/07/bootjacker-amazing-avr-bootloader-hack.html).